Does VCOM offer scholarships?

 What is the process for getting a student loan?

-Details on the process for getting a student loan are provided with the financial aid award notification email sent as notification of a financial aid award.
-In general terms there are 4 steps:
+Details on the process for accepting or declining a student loan are provided with the financial aid award notification email that will be sent to students who have indicated they want loans.
+In general terms there are four steps

-- “Accept,” reduce or decline your financial aid award in Net Partner;
+- “Accept,” reduce or decline your financial aid award on the MyVCOM portal

-- Complete a Master Promissory Note for the Unsubsidized loan at www.studentloans.gov if you are accepting that loan;
+- Complete a Master Promissory Note for the Unsubsidized loan at studentaid.gov if you are accepting that loan;

-- Complete a Master Promissory Note for the Graduate PLUS loan at www.studentloans.gov if you are accepting that loan;
+- Complete a Master Promissory Note for the Graduate PLUS loan at studentaid.gov if you are accepting that loan;

 What documents other than the FAFSA will be required for my financial aid application?